aaronpk/Local-MediaWiki-Sync/README.md

 ========

 The ideal setup is this:

 * You use Notational Velocity to edit the files on your local computer
- * NV saves its files to a folder that is managed by Dropbox
+* Notational Velocity saves its files to a folder that is managed by Dropbox
 * Dropbox will upload changes, which will be received by a Linux client on a server somewhere
 * The Linux server will run this script, making changes to the wiki content
 * If the wiki is updated, the Linux client will download changes into its Dropbox folder, which will be synced back to your local machine via Dropbox

 Setup